How Do I Get More Clients?

 So, what is a Client Referral?
-According to Webster’s dictionary, a Referral is: the act of sending someone to another person or place for treatment, help, advice, etc.
+According to Webster’s dictionary, a Referral is an act of sending someone to another person or place for treatment, help, advice, etc.

 As Pilates Instructors and Studio Owners, potential clients are referred to you because of your ability to teach them Pilates – in their bodies.
 Your instruction helps them connect their bodies to their goals and needs.
 Your studio is inviting and your instructors are welcoming.
 A referral is the greatest compliment.
 As an entrepreneur (yes, you are one) referrals are a form of marketing that is truly integral in your ability to do what you want to most: Teach!
 The time you spend marketing to strangers can be exhausting; your existing clients can do the marketing for you!